oxford-arc/LinkTest/README.md

      mpilinktest -i 60 -I 16 -k 4096 -S 1

-The results will be used to confirm that communication, especially within the islands, is of uniform latency and acceptable latency and bandwitdth.
+The results will be used to confirm that communication, especially within the islands, is of uniform latency and acceptable latency and bandwidth.